mbaumer/us_hep_funding/docs/_states/GA.md

 ---
 <a name="GA-02"></a>
 [Back to top](#top)
-## GA-02 -- Rep. Sanford Bishop (D) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-02)
+## GA-02 -- Rep. Sanford D. Bishop, Jr. (D) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-02)
 ### Committees
-Sanford Bishop is the #8 Democrat on the House Committee on Appropriations
+Sanford D. Bishop, Jr. is the #8 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+This district received no NSF MPS grants from 2012-2017
 ```
 ---
 <a name="GA-03"></a>
 [Back to top](#top)
-## GA-03 -- Rep. A. Ferguson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-03)
+## GA-03 -- Rep. A. Drew Ferguson IV (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-03)
 ### Committees
-A. Ferguson is not on any of our key committees
+A. Drew Ferguson IV is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $569,718.00 in NSF MPS grants.
+In the past 6 years, this district has received: $611,848.00 in NSF MPS grants.
                                  Amount ($)
 Institution                Year
 UNIVERSITY OF WEST GEORGIA 2013      229699
                            2014      340019
+                           2016       23380
+                           2017       18750
 ```
 ---
 <a name="GA-04"></a>
 [Back to top](#top)
-## GA-04 -- Rep. Henry Johnson (D) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-04)
+## GA-04 -- Rep. Henry C. "Hank" Johnson, Jr. (D) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-04)
 ### Committees
-Henry Johnson is not on any of our key committees
+Henry C. "Hank" Johnson, Jr. is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $12,979,063.00 in NSF MPS grants.
+In the past 6 years, this district has received: $12,979,063.00 in NSF MPS grants.
                                 Amount ($)
 Institution               Year
 AGNES SCOTT COLLEGE, INC. 2012      201886